Most seniors spend a lifetime building a home, savings, and a family legacy. One unplanned health event can put all of that at risk.

 Caregivers, executors, and trustees often need legal advice on behalf of someone else.
 We give caregivers the same care, information, and respect we give to the senior client, because they are the ones carrying out the plan day to day.

-Estate Planning Services Built Around Senior Needs
+Estate Planning Services for the Unique Needs of Seniors

 Living Trust Plus® for Asset Protection and Medicaid Eligibility